-Jerel also co-founded S.T.E.P.
-(Student Transitional Educational Program) with Fletcher Nichols while at Patrick Henry.
-S.T.E.P. started as an intervention group for African American males “teetering” the line of being sent to an alternative education program.
-The success of this program has been phenominal.
-Nine of the original eleven students not only graduated from high school but many of them are currently enrolled in graduate school.
-The success of this program has led to academic credit being granted to the young men enrolled in S.T.E.P.
+Jerel attended Roanoke City Schools, Norfolk State University and went on to earn a Master’s Degree in Education Counseling and Human Development from Radford University.
+Jerel returned to Roanoke and began his career as a guidance counselor at Patrick Henry High School.
+Alway seeking ways to foster connection and broaden opportunities for students, Jerel co-founded S.T.E.P.
+(Student Transitional Educational Program).
+S.T.E.P. began as an intervention group for African American males “teetering” on the brink of exile to an alternative education program.
+The program worked!
+Nine of the original eleven students not only graduated from high school but many went on to college and graduate school.
+Measurable success led to academic credit being granted to young men enrolled in S.T.E.P.

-Believing that exposure is the key to maximizing one’s potential, Jerel quickly volunteered the services of Rebounding Roanoke to the Black Student Retention Project at Virginia Western Community College, upon learning that the college was attempting to address the critical educational challenges facing Black males in the absence of positive Black Male role models on college campuses.
-This was the begin of a relationship that birthed The Scholarly Gents Society.
+Believing that exposure and influence are the keys to maximizing one’s potential, Jerel volunteered the services of Rebounding Roanoke to the Black Student Retention Project at Virginia Western Community College.
+VWCC was attempting to address the critical educational challenges facing Black males in the absence of positive Black male role models on college campuses.
+This was the beginning of a relationship that birthed The Scholarly Gents Society.

-The Scholarly Gents Society (TSGS) was formed in 2007 as an elite society of like-minded Black men attending the college and operating under the cardinal principles of education, family, community and perseverance.
-The group is committed to providing a positive and visible presence within the Greater Roanoke Valley.
-One of the hallmarks of TSGS is its multigenerational composition.
-This composition brings broad perspective, experience and insight to the table.
-The dynamics within their meetings are energetic with an open atmosphere wherein the members are willing to share and grow.
-Current events and issues are tackled with an intense determination to bring about change within the community in which they live and serve.
-Believing that the best way to cultivate and develop a generation of true “Cylce-Breakers” is early intervention, Mr. Rhodes set his sights on middle and high school students.
-Using as a motto, We Exist, Therefore We Succeed, The Renaissance Academy was founded in 2012.
+The Scholarly Gents Society (TSGS) was formed in 2007 as an elite society of like-minded Black men operating under the cardinal principles of education, family, community, and perseverance.
+One of the hallmarks of TSGS is its multigenerational composition which provides broad perspective, experience, and insight to participants.
+Recognizing that the best method to cultivate and develop a generation of true “Cycle-Breakers” is early intervention, Jerel imagined a model which would include middle and high school students.
+Declaring We Exist, Therefore We Succeed, The Renaissance Academy was founded in 2012.

-Currently, Jerel serves as the Guidance Coordinator at Forest Park Academy and is a member of Kingdom Life Ministries, International where he serves as an elder.
-He also serves on the director’s boards of Kimoyo, LTD and Cultural Arts for Excellence (CAFE) and is a member of Omega Psi Phi Fraternity, Inc. He has received recognition for his community based initiatives and service from the City of Roanoke (Distinguished Service Medallion, 2013) Alpha Kappa Alpha (Unsung Hero Award, 2001), and the City of Roanoke (Community Service Partnership, S.T.E.P., 2008).
+Currently, Jerel is the Guidance Coordinator at Forest Park Academy and a member of Kingdom Life Ministries, International where he serves as an Elder.
+He also serves on the boards of Kimoyo, LTD, Cultural Arts for Excellence (CAFE), and is a member of Omega Psi Phi Fraternity, Inc. He has received recognition for his community-based initiatives and service from the City of Roanoke (Distinguished Service Medallion, 2013), the City of Roanoke (Community Service Partnership, S.T.E.P., 2008), and Alpha Kappa Alpha (Unsung Hero Award, 2001).